-- Optimal effective cooperation between all stakeholders, the benefits of an IHRS and how to develop an integrated renovation service. - Optimization of processes through an intrinsic drive and reduction of failure costs; - Organizing job satisfaction for all involved; - Clear agreements in your project about demarcation lines between parties involved.
+- · Quality optimization and assurance before and during renovation; - · Integral approach by involving all parts of the building and looking at total costs over the desired lifetime; - · Cost reduction/value creation by optimizing the renovation process. - · Optimal effective cooperation between all stakeholders, the benefits of an IHRS and how to develop an integrated renovation service. - · Optimization of processes through intrinsic drive and reduction of failure costs; - · Organizing job satisfaction for all involved; - · Clear agreements in your project about demarcation lines between parties involved.